Nanolx/NanoDroid/README.md

 * Snapshot
   * on GNU/Linux, MacOS or *BSD clone this repository and use the provided `build-package` script like
      * first step:
-         * `build-package pull` to download all required apks
+         * `build-package pull` to download all required apks for Full, microG and F-Droid package
      * second step:
          * `build-package full` to create the full package
          * `build-package microg` to create the microG only package